The key stages in drawing up an effective Car Policy

 • Do we have a post-accident process in place?

-Another key area of fleet management is employee driving behavior.
+Another key area of fleet management is employee driving behaviour.
 Employees need to know where you stand on your attitude to driving within the law.

 Questions to ask yourself

-• Do you have a charter of good conduct reminding drivers to respect speed limits and the highway code?
+• Do you have a charter of good conduct reminding drivers that they must respect speed limits and the highway code?

 • If a driver commits an offence, does he pay the fine?
 If so, how can you be sure that the fine has been paid?